Klausewitz's garden eel

-The Klausewitz's garden eel (Gorgasia klausewitzi) is an eel in the family Congridae (conger/garden eels).
+The Klausewitz's garden eel (Gorgasia klausewitzi) is an eel in the family Congridae (the conger or garden eels).
 It was described by Jean-Claude Quéro and Luiz Vieria Caldas Saldanha in 1995.
-It is a marine, tropical eel, which is known from the Indian Ocean, including the Andaman Islands, Réunion, Mauritius, and the Comoros Islands.
-It dwells at a depth range of 170 to 225 m, and forms large colonies consisting of hundreds of individual eels.
+It is a marine, tropical species, which is known from the Indian Ocean, including waters off the Andaman Islands, Réunion, Mauritius, and the Comoros Islands.
+It dwells at a depth range of 170 to 225 m and forms large colonies consisting of hundreds of individual eels.
 Males can reach a maximum total length of 75.1 cm.

 Etymology

-The fish is named in honor of German ichthyologist Wolfgang Klausewitz garden eel expert, who encouraged the authors to describe this species of eel.
+The fish is named in honor of German ichthyologist Wolfgang Klausewitz who was an expert in garden eels, and who encouraged the authors to describe this species of eel as a new species.